Hemingway Bridge: The Ultimate Productivity Secret

 What is the Hemingway Bridge?

-While the concept was created for use in the writing world to help avoid writer’s block (you know…Hemingway and all…), it has a broader application to our day-to-day working tasks.
+While the concept was created for use in the writing world to help avoid writer’s block (you know…Hemingway and all…), it has a broader application to your day-to-day working tasks.

-Let’s examine each of these with some real-life examples.
+Let’s dive into each of these with some real-life examples.

 #1 Next Steps:

-Next steps refer to the immediate next actions you need to take to continue to work toward the finish line.
+Next Steps refer to the immediate next actions you need to take to get to the finish line of your project or task.

 Your Hemingway Bridge notes might look like this:

-• Talk to creative team about project scope for proposal
+Talk to creative team about the potential new project scope

 When you’re ready to take action on the information from the meeting, you know exactly where to start.
 You also have a list to help delegate tasks to the appropriate team members.